-Cyclists eat well and exercise well on Bike the Barns tour through the Champlain Valley.
+Cyclists eat, exercise well on Bike the Barns tour through the Champlain Valley

 By Alan Wechsler